michael-lazar/rtv/README.rst

 - Press **u** to login
 - Press **space** to expand/collapse comments
 - Press **?** to open the help screen

-- Press **/** to navigate to a different page
+Press **/** to open the navigation prompt, where you can type things like

 - /r/front
 - /r/python/controversial-day
 - /u/me
 - /u/multi-mod/m/art
 - /domain/python.org

 See `CONTROLS <https://github.com/michael-lazar/rtv/blob/master/CONTROLS.rst>`_ for the full list of commands.